tufty/data-parallel-scheme/doc/concept.md

 I'm probably gonna need a decompiler for the resulting binaries and some way of evaluating "goodness".
 Really not sure where to go with that.
 Will ponder this later.

+Apple's OpenGL implementation, at least on my iMac, doesn't provide `GL_ARB_get_program_binary`, which might well have been invaluable.
+I'm really not sure how to do this.

 ###How to deal with conditionals###

 OpenGL really, really doesn't like conditionals.
 Much of this is perhaps down to compiler